Professional Translations and Interpreter Services

 Many individuals also require a Finnish translation service.
 Whether you need a personal letter translation, a marriage certificate translation, birth certificate translation, a medical document translation, legal document translation, website translation or any other certified translation, our translators at Translationz can help you.
 Click on the button on the upper right to receive a free quote.
 Our Finnish translator service is extremely competitive and offers the option of rapid turnaround time.

 Finnish is the language spoken by the majority of the population in Finland and by ethnic Finns outside Finland.
 It is one of the two official languages of Finland and an official minority language in Sweden.
 In Sweden, both standard Finnish and Meänkieli, a Finnish dialect, are spoken.
 The Kven language, a dialect of Finnish, is spoken in Northern Norway.

 Finnish is also spoken in other countries.
-Apart from Finland, the language is spoken in Sweden, Norway and Estonia, Canada and Russia. .
-It is estimated that around 5 million people in the world speaks Finnish.
+Apart from Finland, the language is spoken in Sweden, Norway, Estonia, Canada, and Russia.
+It is estimated that around 5 million people in the world speak Finnish.
 Finnish is the eponymous member of the Finnic language family and is typologically between fusional and agglutinative languages.
-It modifies and inflects nouns, adjectives, pronouns, numerals and verbs, depending on their roles in the sentence.
+It modifies and inflects nouns, adjectives, pronouns, numerals, and verbs, depending on their roles in the sentence.
 Finnish belongs to the family of FInno-Urgi languages, the largest group of Uralic languages.
-Its closest relative are the other Baltic-Finnish languages which are Estonian, Livonian, Votic, Karelian and Vepsian.
+Its closest relative is the other Baltic-Finnish languages which are Estonian, Livonian, Votic, Karelian and Vepsian.

 In the 19th Century, Finnish started to be one of the spoken languages in Sweden as Finland was still aligned with Sweden.
 By the year of 1892, Finnish became an official language in Sweden, not Swedish.
 Today Finland has two official languages, Finnish and Swedish.